ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 is able to receive events from the APSIM event system.

 *[Link]* allows us to link to other APSIM models and access their properties and methods at runtime.
-For example, through the use of *[Link] ISummary Summary;* we gain access to the *Summary* node in APSIM, allowing us to write messages to the summary log.
+For example, through the use of *"[Link] ISummary Summary;"* we gain access to the *Summary* node in APSIM, allowing us to write messages to the summary log.
-Similarly, *[Link] IClock Clock;* provides access to the simulation clock, which for example allows us to retrieve the current simulation date via *Clock.Today*.
+Similarly, *"[Link] IClock Clock;"* provides access to the simulation clock, which allows us to dynamically retrieve the current simulation date via *Clock.Today*.

 Finally, the script defines a method named *DoDailyCalculations* that is decorated with the *[EventSubscribe("DoManagement")]* attribute.
 This attribute indicates that the method should be called whenever the *DoManagement* event is raised.